-Do you have friends, neighbors or family members that have been backpacking?
+Do you have friends, neighbors, or family members that have been backpacking?
 Ask if you can borrow their stuff.
 You can try it out and if you like it you can buy your own gear.
-Don’t forget to bring an awesome souvenir as a thank you!
+Don’t forget to pick up an awesome souvenir as a thank you!

 Check local second-hand shops or online market places to see if people sell their used backpacking gear.
 Not everybody is as smart as you and a lot of people buy expensive gear to figure out backpacking is just not for them.
 Take advantage of that and only pay a small amount for proper gear!

-Some outdoor shops provide options to hire gear.
-Especially when you go for a short trip this might be something for you.
+Some outdoor shops provide options to rent gear.
+Especially when you go on a short trip, this might be a better option for you.
 You can save a lot of money and figure out if you really like backpacking.
 If you do, buy your own gear for your next trip.

 2. Start with packing the essentials

-So many questions when it comes to packing your backpack for the first time.
-What should you bring and what not?
+It is common to have many questions when it comes to packing your backpack for the first time.
+What should you bring and what should you leave?
 If you start with packing the 11 essentials for every backpacking trip, you just know you are already pretty well prepared!

-These essentials are once (a long time ago) established by ‘The Mountaineers’, which is an organization for outdoor adventurers of all kinds.
+These essentials were once (a long time ago) established by ‘The Mountaineers’, which is an organization for outdoor adventurers of all kinds.
 The list was made up of 10 things that should be brought on every adventure to make sure people were able to survive in the outdoors.
-In the meanwhile, the list evolved into a system, so it can be adjusted to any backpacking trip.
+Overtime the list evolved into a system, so it can be adjusted to any backpacking trip.